 There are several factors that can affect your access to a New Relic feature, or New Relic data.

 - Your user type (basic, core, or full platform).
+In most cases, features that are off-limits due to user type present a UI message.

 - Your assigned roles.
 How your user roles and permissions work depends on which user model you're on: